BuffsRacing/BuffsStream/README.md

 ## Prerequisites

-To use this application, you'll need a [Mux account](https://dashboard.mux.com/signup?type=video) and an [RTMP stream key](https://docs.mux.com/guides/video/start-live-streaming#2-create-a-unique-live-stream).
+To use this application, you will need a RTMP URL, some provider's are Mux, Twitch, and YouTube.

-If you're new to Mux or live streaming in general, you can follow our [Start Live Streaming guide](https://docs.mux.com/guides/video/start-live-streaming) for a tutorial on getting your first live stream created, and obtaining an RTMP stream key.

 ## Installing and running the project